This page is a list of gender-based utopias and dystopias. I will keep it updated with new discoveries as they come to me – suggestions welcome.

 The Handmaid’s Tale is set in the USA in the near future, after an extreme Christian sect seizes power.
 It focuses on a class of women – the eponymous handmaids – who are unusual in having preserved their sexual fertility through the storm of pollution and disease that is the human future.
 Their reward is to be kept as the property of individual, powerful men.

-Handmaid’s Tale is also a film, and an opera by Poul Ruders.
-It is also, IMHO, the best book on this list.
+Handmaid’s Tale is also a film, a TV series, and an opera by Poul Ruders.
+It is also, IMHO, the best book in this list.

 Katharine Burdekin, Swastika Night (1937)